 One of the key qualms about gamification in the workplace lies in the fear of creating gimmicky games that end up cluttering employees rather than engaging them.
-Knowing that creating a game that people actually care about is paramount to invoke participation, Microsoft actually did quite a bit of research before implementing their program.
+Knowing that creating a game that people care about is paramount to invoking participation, Microsoft did quite a bit of research before implementing its program.
 Again, good game design that focuses on being inclusive of many players as well as tying a task to a cause that has meaning are key ingredients to a good batch of gamification.

 Instead of going the overly simplistic route of creating another gamification app with leaderboards, progress bars, and badges, Props To You attempts to avoid the danger of gaming the system by awarding “now that” awards and personal best statistics.
 The application keeps track of each week’s list of tasks and assigns skill points for tasks completed.
 Furthermore, over time, the application keeps track of trends and rewards certain behaviors with badges.
 By creating badges that are not as easily attainable, employees are much less likely to attempt to game the system and focus more on the intrinsic motivators of mastery.
 Given that the majority of enterprise gamification apps focus on leaderboards and badges, it will be interesting to see how effective Props To You will be in humanizing typical project management tasks.

-Often times in the gaming community, many of us can attest to talking to many people that do not want to be associated with the word “gamer.”
-In actuality, I believe everybody has a gamer lying dormant inside of them that is itching to realize engagement through play.
+Often in the gaming community, many of us can attest to talking to many people who do not want to be associated with the word “gamer.”
+In actuality, I believe everybody has a gamer lying dormant inside of them who is itching to realize engagement through play.
 Instead of associating a “gamer” as productive, engaged, motivated, and goal-oriented, society tends to associate a “gamer” as unproductive, geeky, lazy, violent, and escapist.
-If you view gamification as a tool like anything else, then yes, abusing a great tool can and has lead to all of the negative associations just mentioned.
+If you view gamification as a tool like anything else, then yes, abusing a great tool can and has led to all of the negative associations just mentioned.

-Similar to the addicting elements of FarmVille, players in PlantVille try their hand at being a plant manager who must make key decisions on a variety of issues ranging from energy efficiency, personnel management, and investments in new technology.
+Similar to the addicting elements of FarmVille, players in PlantVille try their hand at being plant managers who must make key decisions on a variety of issues ranging from energy efficiency, personnel management, and investments in new technology.
 Thus far, nearly 20,000 players have tried their hand at this game with positive feedback.
-CEO of Siemens Industry, Daryl Dulaney, imagines that the game will appeal to high school and college students and hopes to not only market Siemen’s brand but to also educate students and professionals alike of key performance indicators of the manufacturing process.
+CEO of Siemens Industry, Daryl Dulaney, imagines that the game will appeal to high school and college students and hopes to not only market the Siemens brand but to also educate students and professionals alike of key performance indicators of the manufacturing process.

-Now I know what you must be thinking… how many people actually take the CD from a book and install/play it for “supplemental” learning?
-While SCM Global does not scream of being a particularly exciting game at first glance, it does show that nearly every industry can be turned into a game to foster learning and more engagement.
-Similar to managing a city in SimCity, Supply Chain management can benefit from the same game mechanics to transform a job that typically relies on spreadsheets towards a job that has real-time feedback and visibility.
+Now I know what you must be thinking… how many people take the CD from a book and install/play it for “supplemental” learning?
+While SCM Global does not scream that it is a particularly exciting game at first glance, it does show that nearly every industry can be turned into a game to foster learning and more engagement.
+Similar to managing a city in SimCity, Supply Chain management can benefit from the same game mechanics to transform a job that typically relies on spreadsheets into a job that has real-time feedback and visibility.
 It will be interesting to see if an Enterprise Resource Planning application can be developed to combine the simulated world of SCM Global with the social recognition of applications such as Badgeville.

 A tedious and often thankless task, yet extremely critical to a company’s long-term success lies in master data management.
-If a company such as Amazon labels their categories incorrectly and shows you movies when you search for books, they probably wouldn’t be the behemoth that they are now.
+If a company such as Amazon labels its categories incorrectly and shows you movies when you search for books, it probably wouldn’t be the behemoth that they are now.
 In a world where mergers and acquisitions happen every day, large corporations frequently suffer from duplicated, inaccurate, and many times downright useless data from their acquisitions.
-With inaccurate data, these corporations are severely hampered to deliver to their customers as well as realize key strategic insights that come from clean inputs.
+With inaccurate data, these corporations are severely hampered in delivering to their customers as well as realizing key strategic insights that come from clean inputs.
 While the overall purpose and importance of cleaning master data can’t be stressed enough, the actual task of doing this dirty work is quite frankly, extremely boring… In the past decade, the sheer amount of data in the world has made quantum leaps, and jobs that require mining, cleaning, and analyzing data are increasing rapidly.

 With this in mind, a team dubbed Data Scrubbers came up with a gamified approach to this necessary job in the SAP Gamification Cup.
 As master data is in constant deterioration, data scrubbers would embark on “cleansing missions” where each player can gain points and level up depending on not only how much data they cleanse but also how complex the data is.
 Moreover, players can see a progress bar that gives them an indication of their daily progress.
 Although points and progress bars again seem very typical of enterprise gamification, you would be surprised how helpful just having a progress bar can be as cleansing master data can feel like a black-hole task that never ends.
 By creating visibility and competition if desired, both internal and external teams can contribute towards a necessary task that will significantly help the welfare and profitability of companies all over the world.

-Speaking of Master Data Management, SAP is one of the leading providers of Enterprise Resource Planning systems and frequently sells a variety of dynamically changing services such as business analytics, supply chain planning, quote to cash systems, and master data management.
-In such a rapidly evolving industry, SAP sales reps have to constantly be on top of the latest products and services in order to answer the deluge of customer inquiries.
+Speaking of Master Data Management, SAP is one of the leading providers of Enterprise Resource Planning systems and frequently sells a variety of dynamically changing services such as business analytics, supply chain planning, quote-to-cash systems, and master data management.
+In such a rapidly evolving industry, SAP sales reps have to constantly be on top of the latest products and services to answer the deluge of customer inquiries.
 Although there are plenty of documents and materials for sales reps to personally study, we all know how regularly recommended studying gets pushed down to the bottom of our To-Do lists.

 To motivate and engage Sales Reps to stay on top of the latest products and services, SAP implemented an application called Roadwarrior which is a sort of “Who Wants to be a Millionaire” multiple choice game where Sales Reps simulate a “pre-call planning” session with a customer.
-As they answer questions correctly, Sales Reps are able to level up and gain badges.
-Similar to Salesforce Motivation, there is a leaderboard structured in a zero-sum game where players can challenge team-members to a quiz battle in order to unseat a top ranked leader.
-While players are probably not going to care about these leardboards as much as leaderboards from Salesforce Motivation due to the social status tied to actual sales numbers, it does offer a more engaging and playful medium to get Sales Reps up to speed on the latest offerings.
+As they answer questions correctly, Sales Reps can level up and gain badges.
+Similar to Salesforce Motivation, there is a leaderboard structured in a zero-sum game where players can challenge team members to a quiz battle to unseat a top-ranked leader.
+While players are probably not going to care about these leaderboards as much as leaderboards from Salesforce Motivation due to the social status tied to actual sales numbers, it does offer a more engaging and playful medium to get Sales Reps up to speed on the latest offerings.

-With that in mind, I do believe that invigorating motivation in the modern day workforce and changing a culture based on carrots and sticks is the cure towards solving almost every single national problem.
-When we can empower each and every single individual to live in a results only world where work is uniquely suited towards each person’s intrinsic motivations, people will naturally seek out tasks that provide them autonomy, mastery, and purpose.
-Although gamification in enterprise has the potential to yield significant benefits, I must caution that it is really a tool that has to be wielded with great care and consideration for the unique variables of each company.
+With that in mind, I do believe that invigorating motivation in the modern-day workforce and changing a culture based on carrots and sticks is the cure for solving almost every single national problem.
+When we can empower every single individual to live in a results-only world where work is uniquely suited to each person’s intrinsic motivations, people will naturally seek out tasks that provide them autonomy, mastery, and purpose.
+Although gamification in the enterprise has the potential to yield significant benefits, I must caution that it is a tool that has to be wielded with great care and consideration for the unique variables of each company.